SBI International Transfer: Fees, Rates & Limits 2026

 How to make an international transfer with SBI

 Sending a payment overseas with SBI can be done online or in a branch.
-If you're sending a payment online you'll need to add the beneficiary first - this can be done by looking for the international beneficiary tab in your online banking profile.
+If you're sending online, you'll need to add the beneficiary first by using the International Beneficiary option in online banking.

 What information do you need to make an international transfer with SBI?